 - Impulse Turbines

-The steam jets are directed at the turbine's bucket shaped rotor blades where the pressure exerted by the jets causes the rotor to rotate and the velocity of the steam to reduce as it imparts its kinetic energy to the blades.
-The blades in turn change change the direction of flow of the steam however its pressure remains constant as it passes through the rotor blades since the cross section of the chamber between the blades is constant.
+The steam jets in an impulse turbine are directed by the fixed nozzles at the turbine's bucket shaped rotor blades where the force exerted by the jets causes the rotor to turn while at the same time the velocity of the steam is reduced as it imparts its kinetic energy to the blades.
+The blades in turn change change the direction of flow of the steam and this change of momentum corresponds to the increased momentum of the rotor.
+(Descartes - Conservation of momentum).
+The entire pressure drop in the turbine stage occurs in the fixed nozzles in the stator and there is no pressure drop as the steam passes through the rotor blades since the cross section of the chamber between the blades is constant.
 Impulse turbines are therefore also known as constant pressure turbines.

-The next series of fixed blades reverses the direction of the steam before it passes to the second row of moving blades.
+In a compound turbine, the next series of fixed blades reverses the direction of the steam before it passes to the second row of rotor blades.

 - Reaction Turbines

-The rotor blades of the reaction turbine are shaped more like aerofoils, arranged such that the cross section of the chambers formed between the fixed blades diminishes from the inlet side towards the exhaust side of the blades.
-The chambers between the rotor blades essentially form nozzles so that as the steam progresses through the chambers its velocity increases while at the same time its pressure decreases, just as in the nozzles formed by the fixed blades.
-Thus the pressure decreases in both the fixed and moving blades.
-As the steam emerges in a jet from between the rotor blades, it creates a reactive force on the blades which in turn creates the turning moment on the turbine rotor, just as in Hero's steam engine.
+As the steam emerges in a jet from between each set of rotor blades, it creates a reactive force on the blades which in turn creates the turning moment on the turbine rotor, just as in Hero's steam engine.
 (Newton's Third Law - For every action there is an equal and opposite reaction)

 The exhaust steam from the low pressure turbine is condensed to water in the condenser which extracts the latent heat of vaporization from the steam.
 This causes the volume of the steam to go to zero, reducing the pressure dramatically to near vacuum conditions thus increasing the pressure drop across the turbine enabling the maximum amount of energy to be extracted from the steam.
 The condensate is then pumped back into the boiler as feed-water to be used again.